 - Beware of introducing an invasive species inadvertently as a "hitch-hiker" - many invasive pondweeds, in particular, are introduced to gardens in this way.
 It is always a good idea to quarantine newly purchased pond plants to see what else might come with it.

 - Many invasive plants are introduced to gardens in topsoil.
 Always try to see the topsoil before you buy it.

 Non-native species legislation is contained in the Wildlife and Countryside Act 1981, as amended by the Wildlife and Natural Environment (Scotland) Act 2011.
-The new legislation came into force on 2nd July 2012 and it makes it an offence to:
+Legislation came into force on 2nd July 2012 which it makes it an offence to:

 - release an animal, or allow it to escape, outwith its native range